| name | grill-me |

 - Keep the tone rigorous, not adversarial.

-- After clarification output is produced, hard-stop.
+- After final clarification output is produced, hard-stop.

 Closure criteria